Last Updated on January 8, 2023 by Maryam Siddiqui

-For example, when importing a car from outside the EU to Portugal with a value of approximately €25,000, you will have to pay around €50,000 in taxes, depending on the year and engine capacity of your vehicle.
+For example, when importing a car from outside the EU to Portugal with a value of approximately €25,000, you will have to pay around €50,000 in taxes, depending on your vehicle’s year and engine capacity.

 Parking in Portugal can be tricky

 ✔️ Pro Tip: Get a car with good suspension and preferably a tall one.
-In addition, you’ll be luckier if you don’t choose a vehicle that is too long and that better fits in tight spaces and manages to adapt to old narrow Portuguese streets.
+In addition, you’ll be luckier if you don’t choose a vehicle that is too long, fits in tight spaces and adapts to old narrow Portuguese streets.
 You never know when your driving skills are going to be tested!